Community-Engaged Research Internships

 Apply for a Derian ProCES Internship

-Derian ProCES Internships are open to all freshman, sophomores, and juniors and are organized by ProCES in collaboration with local community partners.
-These full time, 9-week, paid positions run from early June through early August.
+Derian ProCES Internships are open to all first-years, sophomores, and juniors and are organized by ProCES in collaboration with local community partners.
+These full time, 8-week, paid positions run from early June through early August.
 The Derian Internship Fund provides a stipend of $3,500, on-campus housing, and a transportation allowance.
-Applications are due February 14, 2019.
-ProCES staff will interview candidates in late February.
-If selected as a top candidate, your application will be forwarded to community organizations and a second round of interviews will take place in early March with the hosts.
-You can read a description of available 2019 internships here.
-The Derian Internship fund is named in honor of Patricia Derian, a U.S. State Department official in President Carter's administration.
+Internship dates are June 8, 2020 to July 31, 2020.
+Students may apply to more than one Derian internship position.
+Applications are available on Handshake and are due February 5, 2020, excepting the internship on Community Art and Education and the internship on Local Food Initiatives.
+Those two are due February 15, 2020.
+ProCES staff will interview candidates.
+If selected as a top candidate, your application will be forwarded to community organizations and a second round of interviews with the hosts.
+The Derian Internship fund is named in honor of Patricia Derian, a human rights activist and a U.S. State Department official in President Carter's administration.

 - a resume;

 - a cover letter detailing your interest in the research project and/or the organization;

 - your unofficial transcript from Oracle including fall grades; and